Réjean Houle: Management career

 After retiring as a player, Houle became an executive with Molson, one of Canada's leading breweries and the then-owner of the Montreal Canadiens organization.
-A disastrous start to the 1995–96 season resulted in then-general manager Serge Savard's termination, and the team saw Houle, with his business background and history with the team, as the most viable replacement candidate.
+A disastrous start to the 1995–96 season resulted in team president Ronald Corey conducting a "house cleaning" with the firing of head coach Jacques Demers and general manager Serge Savard.
+The team saw Houle, with his business background and history with the team, as the most viable replacement candidate for Savard, while Mario Tremblay was appointed the new head coach.

-Houle then served as GM of the Canadiens from 1995 to 2000, though his tenure was largely viewed as a disaster by many fans.
-He initiated the infamous trade that sent Patrick Roy and Mike Keane to the Colorado Avalanche in exchange for Jocelyn Thibault, Martin Ručinský and Andrei Kovalenko just six weeks into the job.
+Houle then served as general manager of the Canadiens from 1995 to 2000, though his tenure was largely viewed as a disaster by many fans.
+Houle had held his role for just six weeks, when Tremblay kept Patrick Roy in net for 9 goals during a 11-1 drubbing to the Detroit Red Wings; Roy told Ronald Corey that he would not play for the Canadiens again so Houle initiated the infamous trade that sent Roy and Mike Keane to the Colorado Avalanche in exchange for Jocelyn Thibault, Martin Ručinský and Andrei Kovalenko.
 Following this trade, he dealt-away marquee players including Mark Recchi, Vincent Damphousse and Pierre Turgeon in exchange for players of little value to the team.
 He was also criticized for frequently trading with non-contending teams, being unable to land widely coveted free agents and for signing marginal players to inflated contracts.

 Houle's drafting was considered even worse, however, as he was criticized for selecting players such as Matt Higgins, Jason Ward, Eric Chouinard and Marcel Hossa, the younger brother of then-rising talent Marián Hossa, with his first round selections.
 Houle was fired from his post two months into the 2000–01 season.

 Houle also served as president of the Canadiens Alumni Association for 36 years over two stints between 1984 and 2025, relinquishing the role while he served as GM of the Canadiens.